Magic Quadrant for Talent Management Suites

 - Neogov: Neogov has built a leading position in public-sector recruitment in the U.S., and has expanded into other areas of talent management.

-- NuView Systems: This vendor offers core HRMS solutions with integrated talent management applications.
-Midsize U.S.-based organizations that want an integrated HCM solution that includes core HRMS and a talent management suite could consider NuView Systems.
+- NuView Systems: This vendor offers core HRMS solutions with integrated talent management modules.
+Midsize U.S.-based organizations that want an integrated HCM solution that includes core HRMS and a talent management suite should consider NuView Systems.

 - PeopleAdmin: This vendor has focused talent management solutions for higher education and government in the U.S. For example, it has specific industry functionality for faculty search, position management and compliance.
 It is particularly strong in higher education recruitment.

-- Ultimate Software: This vendor is a strong option for North American-based organizations seeking integrated HRMS and talent management.
+- Ultimate Software: This vendor is a strong option for North American-based organizations seeking integrated HRMS and talent management, and is currently expanding country-specific localization support in EMEA and the Asia/Pacific region, while enhancing its talent management modules to meet the needs of larger enterprises.

-- Workday: Workday has developed strong performance, succession and compensation capabilities to go with its leading global HRMS, and has announced plans to develop its own recruitment offering.
+- Workday: Workday has developed strong performance, succession and compensation capabilities to go with its leading global HRMS.
+The vendor delivered its own recruitment module in May 2014.

 Product/Service: This includes the vendor's capabilities in the six components of talent management.
 Workforce planning, recruitment, performance management, career/succession planning, compensation and learning management were assessed for functional completeness and ease of use.
 In addition to functional depth in those components, how well the vendors have integrated the components was an important factor.
 Analytics received considerable attention, as it has been a major customer concern.
 The architecture, delivery models, and use of mobile and social capabilities were rated.
 The focus was on the vendors' current functionality, although enhancements and/or new modules on the verge of general availability were also evaluated.

-Overall Viability (Business Unit, Financial, Marketing Strategy, Organization): Key aspects of this criterion are the vendor's ability to ensure the continued vitality of a product, including support of current and future releases, and a clear road map for the next three years.
+Overall Viability: Key aspects of this criterion are the vendor's ability to ensure the continued vitality of a product, including support of current and future releases, and a clear road map for the next three years.
 The vendor must have the cash on hand and consistent revenue growth during four quarters to fund current and future employee burn rates, and to generate profits.
 The vendor is also rated on its commitment and ability to generate revenue and profits, specifically in the talent management suite market.

 Sales Execution/Pricing: The vendor must provide global sales and distribution coverage that aligns with its marketing messages.
 It must have specific experience and success selling talent management suite applications to HCM buying centers.
 This includes deal management, partnering, pricing and negotiations, presales support, and the overall effectiveness of the sales channels.